blaze/blaze/docs/design/blaze-datetime.md

 that it can represent dates from 1678 to 2262.
 This seems like a rather limiting choice of default if the library is to be used for historical dates, it can't even represent 1492!
-Microseconds seems more reasonable, as it gives a range of about 600000 years.
+Microseconds (range of 600000 years) or Ticks (100*nanoseconds, range of 60000 years) seem more reasonable.

 ```
 >>> import pandas as pd